rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/321_onboarding-a-device.md

 2. Click **ADD NEW DEVICE**.
 3. Type a name for the device in the **Device Name** box.
 4. You can choose to build the application's source code inside the device or outside it.
-   1. Do ***not*** select **Use docker compose as default runtime** option if the application source code is already built locally in the device.</br>
-   If you have not selected **Use docker compose as default runtime** option, provide the absolute path of your catkin workspace as the **ROS Catkin Workspace** value.
+   1. If the application source code is already built locally in the device, de-select **Use docker compose as default runtime** option and provide the absolute path of your catkin workspace as the **ROS Catkin Workspace** value.
 If you are using custom rapyuta.io image on the device, your catkin workspace will be `/home/rapyuta/catkin_ws` where *catkin_ws* is the name of the catkin workspace.